BestTimesToVisit.com Logo

 food

-Don't be afraid to order 'mezedes' – these are small plates, similar to Spanish tapas, and are a fantastic way to try a variety of local dishes without committing to a full meal.
-It's also a very social way to eat, perfect for sharing with friends at a seaside taverna.
+Don't be afraid to order 'mezedes' – small plates perfect for sharing.
+It's a fantastic way to try a variety of local dishes without committing to a full entree.
+Think of it like Greek tapas; order a few and share with your travel companions for a true taste of the islands.

 money

 While credit cards are widely accepted in tourist areas, always carry some cash for smaller tavernas, local markets, or remote villages.
-ATMs are common on larger islands, but it's wise to withdraw a bit more than you think you'll need when you see one, just in case.
+ATMs are plentiful, but it's wise to withdraw a bit more than you think you'll need to avoid multiple transaction fees, especially on smaller islands.

 culture

-Learn a few basic Greek phrases like 'kalimera' (good morning), 'efcharisto' (thank you), and 'parakalo' (please/you're welcome).
-Locals truly appreciate the effort, and it can open doors to warmer interactions and even better service at restaurants.
+Learn a few basic Greek phrases like 'kalimera' (good morning) and 'efharisto' (thank you).
+Locals truly appreciate the effort, and it can open doors to warmer interactions and even better service.
+A simple smile and a 'yasas' (hello/cheers) goes a long way.

 packing

 Pack light, breathable clothing and comfortable walking shoes.
 You'll be doing a lot of exploring on foot, often on cobblestone streets or uneven terrain.
-Don't forget a wide-brimmed hat and high SPF sunscreen – the Mediterranean sun is intense, even outside of peak summer.
+Don't forget a swimsuit, sunscreen, and a hat – the Mediterranean sun is strong, even in shoulder seasons.

 safety